Senior living

 Senior living is a blanket term for any housing designed for adults over the age of 55.
 However, there’s a wide range of senior living options, depending on your needs.

-Overall, senior living is intended to make life easier for seniors by providing features such as senior-friendly spaces, assistance with personal care, around-the-clock medical care or simply a senior community.
+Overall, senior living is intended to make life easier for seniors by providing features such as accessible spaces, assistance with personal care, around-the-clock medical care or simply a senior community.

 To make the right choice, you should first identify your needs and then shop around different facilities.
 This process can take time, so it’s ideal to get started early so you feel comfortable with your final decision.

-2. Visit your new home frequently before moving into senior living.
+2. Visit your new home frequently before moving.

 Visiting your new home will also get you excited for move-in day.
 You might even consider bringing a few items early to make the place feel like home.